antvis/G2/site/docs/manual/extra-topics/ssr.en.md

 order: 12
 ---

 Server-side rendering (SSR) refers to rendering charts in non-browser environments, such as Node.js, Python, Java, PHP, and other backend languages.
 Typically, in backend environments, the output is a static image without interaction or animation.
-Common use cases include:
+The typical usage scenarios are as follows:

 * Pre-rendering images on the backend to improve page load speed.
 * Script batch processing for easy distribution.